Thursday, August 27, 2015

 Mid-day skies

-Lacking a better idea and daydreaming our way through life, Helly and I returned to Jeju for our brief summer holiday.
+Lacking a better idea and daydreaming my way through life, I returned to Jeju for our brief summer holiday.
 It was definitely odd being back after leaving for the last time...again.
 A lot has changed in a year, for the worse.
-Voracious development, mostly fueled by Chinese money, continues unabated.
+Voracious development, mostly fuelled by Chinese money, continues unabated.
 Chinese condo towns, looking like ugly concrete tombstones for Jeju's environment, have sprouted up on once-quiet slopes of Halla Mountain.
 Sleepy coastal towns now invariably have several nouveau-Bohemian establishments marring the scene.
 These are usually garishly-painted fish and chip shops or cafes, run by Korean guys with moustaches and Peruvian pants, and they all offer an identically bland experience.
 There is the mandatory surfboard out front, broadcasting the generic 'funky' hippy decor inside, for the clots of selfie-stick-wielding yuppie mainland tourists to take pictures in front of.
 I'm not buying it any more.

 Rants aside, it was great to wander through the vestiges of my one-time patch, and see a few old friends.
-On the 29th, we chose the hottest day in 73 years to visit Gapa-do (41ºC), and it was miserable.
+On the 29th, I chose the hottest day in 73 years to visit Gapa-do (41ºC), and it was miserable.
 Very few birds in evidence, no shade to speak of, and hours to kill before the return ferry.
 Shambles.

 Frustratingly true to form, we heard several Boobooks, often from quite close overhead, without seeing one.
 We also heard what was probably a Ruddy Kingfisher, or possibly a very odd woodpecker.